BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/03-Download-Models.md

 ## 03. Download Models
 ### About this Step
 In this step, we will download models for use with Mmojo Server from Hugging Face.
+If you have setup a Mmojo Share and the models are already available there, the models will be copied from your Mmojo Share instead.

 ---
 ### Download Models